-^a The Bank's property in Jerusalem, the cost of which, including the depreciated cost of the structures thereon, amounts to approximately NIS 211 million as of December 31, 2016 (approximately NIS 192 million as of December 31, 2015), is leased from the Israel Land Authority (ILA) through June 30, 2016.
-As of the date of publication of the financial statements, the Bank is negotiating the extension of the lease agreement with the ILA.
+&lt;sup>a The Bank's property in Jerusalem, the cost of which, including the depreciated cost of the structures thereon, amounts to approximately NIS 192 million as of December 31, 2015 (approximately NIS 185 million as of December 31, 2014), is leased from the Israel Land Authority (ILA) through June 30, 2016.
+The Bank is currently negotiating the extension of the lease agreement with the ILA.